Below I have listed my favorite books and why I keep going back to them time after time.

 There are several forms, checklists, and examples in this book.
 I always turn to those pages to make sure I haven’t overlooked anything while working on usability.
 The entire spectrum of usability issues are covered as well: architecture, navigation, graphical presentation, and page structure.

 Where can you get this book?
-Amazon and Barnes & Noble have a few (new and used).
+Amazon has a few (new and used).

 The Web Designer’s Idea Bookby Patrick McNeil

 This book is very helpful when I’m “stuck” on what to do for a website design.
 It’s my inspiration book.
 They include design and color scheme ideas based on subject, color, type, style, element, and structure.
 Obviously, a church design will have a completely different look than a personal website.